LinaMaria21/StudentGradesManager/README.md

 Student grades manager
 C# Console application
-This is a console app to manage grades and to practice data structures and algorithms.
+console app to manage grades and to practice data structures and algorithms.

 .NET 8